dannykennedy/graphsby/_items/post-krippner-crosscultural.md

 layout: post
 name: "A 10 Facet Model of Dreaming for Use in Cross-Cultural Studies"
 tags:
     - hasTag: stanleykrippner
     - hasAuthor: stanleykrippner
     - hasTag: 13.1
+    - inIssue: 13.1
 type: post
 urlSlug: "a-ten-facet-model-of-dreaming-for-use-in-cross-cultural-studies"
 ---